GPPN Annual Conference

 GPPN Annual 2022 Conference

-The Hertie School in Berlin will host the 2022 international conference of
+The Hertie School in Berlin hosted the 2022 international conference of

-the Global Public Policy Network (GPPN) on Saturday 5 and Sunday 6 March 2022.
+the Global Public Policy Network (GPPN) in an online format from Friday 4 March to Sunday 6 March 2022.

-Students selected to participate will have the opportunity to compete against teams
+Students selected to participate had the opportunity to compete against teams

 selected from seven of the most prestigious schools of public affairs